acgrissom/2016-ml-course/assignments/week3.md

     (a) What is a relevant feature, and how did this paper determine which features are "relevant?"
 Do you agree with this?
 Why?

-    (b) For a binary classification positive, a false positive (FP) is a negative instance incorrectly classified positively, a true positive is a correctly classified positive instance, a false negative is an incorrectly classified negative instance, and a true negative is a correctly classified negative instance.
+    (b) For a binary classification, a false positive (FP) is a negative instance incorrectly classified positively, a true positive is a correctly classified positive instance, a false negative is an incorrectly classified negative instance, and a true negative is a correctly classified negative instance.